About Me . . .

 And I don't mean my sisters and brother.

 (Or maybe I do.)

+G'day!
 This is me, cuddling a Koala in my first ever Akubra hat.
-And here is my hometown – BUNDABERG – where the Great Barrier Reef begins.
+I grew up in Bundaberg, Australia where the Great Barrier Reef begins.
 My dad used to take me out to the reef on a boat built by my grandpa.
 As I snorkelled over the coral gardens my heart would leap into my throat.
 They were some of the most exhilarating moments of my life.

 After training as a journalist and starting my career in communications, I started to feel a bit... bored.
 So, when I was 24, I left Australia with a camera in my pocket and a heart full of adventure, determined to see more of this big blue marble.
 I bussed across Europe, tearfully clambered over the Swiss Alps and got a bit lost in Transylvania (I’ve never been very good at reading a map).

 The adventures soon became more daring, as I trekked through the Madagascan rainforest, coming face-to-face with the incredibly rare aye aye lemur in the night.
 The camera jammed, and my guide never forgave me.
 I sweated across the tinder-dry grasslands of the Masai Mara where I was chased by a herd of elephants.
 And in the best kind of adventure, I eloped on a beach in Mauritius with my husband Russell.
 We sailed into the sunset, with a whole wedding cake for ourselves.